sdsc-ordes/technical-presentation/src/presentations/presentation-1/includes/2-create-engineering/api-guidelines.md

 :::notes

-Use Clippy and Rustfmt to help adhering to the guidelines
+Use Clippy and Rustfmt to help adhering to the guidelines.

 :::